unraid/docs/docs/legacy/FAQ/Replacing_a_Data_Drive.md

 ## The procedure

-:   *If you are running a very old version of unRAID, such as v4.7 or
+:   *If you are running a very old version of Unraid, such as v4.7 or
     older, skip down to the next section.*

 1. Stop the array